 38. Ringspun Cotton

+Cottons is the queen of t-shirts, so you need to be familiar with the different types of cotton.
 Shirts made of ringspun cotton are generally more durable than shirts made of other types of cotton.
 Ring-spun cotton is made by twisting the cotton strands to make a soft, strong rope of cotton fibers.

 39. Combed Cotton